 The client was accused of attacking the complaining witness with a knife, throwing her down to the ground, and domestic violence.

 During the hearing, Mr. Pflaum cross-examined the complaining witness extensively and was able to demonstrate to the satisfaction of the judge that the complaining witness was not believable.
-She changed her story, never called the police to report the alleged violence, and ultimately admitted under cross examination by the attorney that she filed her TRO papers in court just to make an impact.
+She changed her story, never called the police to report the alleged violence, and ultimately admitted that she filed her TRO papers in court just to make an impact on the respondent and draw attention to herself.

 3. TERRIFYING HARASSMENT

-The client and his wife were being harassed by wife’s ex-husband, a retired police officer still packing heat in the form of rifles and handguns.
+The client and his wife were being harassed by the wife’s ex-husband, a retired police officer still packing heat in the form of numerous rifles and handguns.

-During a trial that lasted over 3 months, and involved over 7 witnesses, we were able to show through the use of demonstrative evidence, including video, tape recordings and email messages, that our clients were believable, that they were threatened and intimidated by the ex-husband, and that the ex-husband should surrender his firearms.
+During a trial that lasted over the course of three months and involved the testimony of 7 witnesses, we proved through the presentation of evidence that included video, tape recordings and email messages that our clients were the victims of numerous credible threats and were badly intimidated by the ex-husband.

 4. A THREAT TO KILL

-Our client was served with a restraining order that alleged he threatened to kill two other people.
+Our client was served with a restraining order that claimed he threatened to kill two other people.

 After hearing the testimonies and examining the evidence, the judge denied the request for a permanent restraining order.
-(A.R. v.
-J.N.)
+(In re matter of J.N.)

 5. THREATS OF HARM